Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 Figures \ref{fig:observer-flux-mfp-power-lo} and \ref{fig:stream-flux-mfp-power-lo} show proton fluxes from the simulation run with $\beta = 1.0$ (meaning that $\lambda_{\parallel} \propto |\vec{B}|^{-1/2}$).
 The reduced dependence on the local magnetic-field strength leads to increased fluxes of protons with 500 keV to 1 MeV and decreased fluxes of protons with higher energies, most notably those with 50 MeV and 100 MeV, at each observer located $0^\circ$ to $-90^\circ$ from the shock origin.
 All observers at 0.5~au record a gradual ramp up in 1-MeV flux that is not present in the baseline simulation run.
 Observers straddling the western edge of the shock cone and at $+90^\circ$ from the shock origin record more flux of protons with 50 MeV and 100 MeV, especially the 1.0-au observer $5^\circ$ outside of the shock cone, which records fluxes of 50-MeV and 100-MeV protons during days 3-6 that are nearly equal to their baseline values.
 However, the signature of the shock front is effectively absent at all locations west of the shock origin in this simulation run.
 Finally, fluxes recorded by observers at $180^\circ$ from the shock origin differ very little from their baseline values except for a gradual increase in the flux of 1-MeV protons at the 0.5-au observer, starting just before day 1.

 These observations are consistent with the inverse sense of the physical reason that increasing $\beta$ when $\lambda_{\parallel} \propto |\vec{B}|^{-\beta/2}$ increased the flux of high-energy protons at the expense of lower-energy protons: A larger mean free path relative to baseline values in regions of enhanced magnetic-field strength allows protons to escape after acceleration to only a few MeV.
 A fraction of protons that remain in the acceleration regions for long enough to gain energies of 50 MeV or more appear with the shock passage at 1.0-au observers centered on the shock origin and straddling the eastern edge of the shock cone.
-Another fraction of protons accelerated to at least 50 MeV propagates sunward after acceleration beyond 1.0~au and arrives at the locations of observers west of the shock origin a few days later.
-The increased flux of protons with $\leq 1\unit{MeV}$ observed east of the shock origin, where protons stream anti-sunward after acceleration at low radii, likely compensates for the decrease in higher-energy protons observed west of the shock origin.
+Another fraction of protons accelerated to at least 50 MeV arrives at the locations of observers west of the shock origin a few days later via the combined effects of perpendicular diffusion and parallel transport along recently connected field lines.
+The increased flux of protons with $\leq 1\unit{MeV}$ observed east of the shock origin, where protons stream outward along field lines after acceleration at low radii, likely compensates for the decrease in higher-energy protons observed west of the shock origin.
+In other words, those protons were not available to be accelerated by the shock or transported to the western observers.